 “All the interest that would just be going down the drain is now going into funding a policy for myself, and it’s providing me with life insurance at the same time.”

-Not surprisingly, when Kris ran the idea of B.O.Y. by some of her business advisors (who, like most people, are ignorant of the facts about B.O.Y.), they tried to discourage her.
+Not surprisingly, when Kris ran the idea of Bank On Yourself by some of her business advisors (who, like most people, are ignorant of the facts about B.O.Y.), they tried to discourage her.